-- Mutual and stock savings banks, and savings and loan associations
+- Savings and loan associations

 - Credit unions

-- Also include as exempt entities
+- Also include as exempt entities:

 - Federal Reserve Banks

 - U.S. Government and its agencies

+- U.S. Treasury

 Include as Non-Exempt Entities

 - The following are non-exempt entities - Individuals, partnerships, and corporations (wherever located) - Securities brokers and dealers, wherever located.
 (Except when the borrowing has a maturity of one day, is in immediately available funds, and is in connection with securities clearance) - State and local governments in the U.S. and their political subdivisions